pszkotak/zephyr/doc/reference/networking/openthread_integration.rst

 registered using the Zephyr's mechanism with the NRF_802154_INTERNAL_RADIO_IRQ_HANDLING=0 defined.
 The registered IRQ handler uses Zephyr's FIFO to pass the IEEE802.15.4 frame further.
 The 802154 thread runs on the highest cooperative priority and waits on this FIFO.
-Once new frame apears it continues with the processing.
+Once a new frame appears, it continues with the processing.

-The TX connection uses the workqueue which calls the radio driver calls to schedule the transmission.
+The TX connection uses the workqueue, which calls the radio driver calls to schedule the transmission.
 Then the RTC IRQ is used to send the frame over the air.

 Threads
 *******
 - openthread - responsible for receiving IEEE 802.15.4 frames during reception.
-  When the reassembled trafic turns out to be the IPv6 packet it calls the ot_receive_handler() which injects it back to the L2 via the net_recv_data() so it could later reach the Zephyr's IP stack.
+  When the reassembled traffic turns out to be the IPv6 packet, it calls the ot_receive_handler() which injects it back to the L2 via the net_recv_data(), so that it could later reach the Zephyr's IP stack.
-  During the transmission it's job is to handle the previously scheduled OpenThread Tasklet containig a message to be sent.
+  During the transmission, its job is to handle the previously scheduled OpenThread Tasklet that contains a message to be sent.

-- rx_workq - responsible for receiving L2 frames and directing them either to the openthread process or the Zephyr's IP stack during reception depening if it is the IEEE 802.15.4 frame or the IPv6 packet.
+- rx_workq - responsible for receiving L2 frames and directing them either to the openthread process or the Zephyr's IP stack during reception, depending whether the frame is an IEEE 802.15.4 frame or an IPv6 packet.

 - tx_workq - responsible for receiving UDP packet and scheduling the OpenThread Tasklet for transmission and unlocking the openthread thread by giving the semaphore.